HDB BTO Defect Check Price in Singapore (2026): What It Really Costs

 The multi-trip packages add the trips that actually get defects fixed: the joint inspection alongside your Building Service Centre, and a return visit to verify the rectification was done properly.
 Those trips are where a defect check turns into money HDB spends on your behalf.
 For a full breakdown of DIY versus a professional check, see our honest DIY vs professional comparison.

-The trip count is really a question of how much of the follow-through you want us to handle.
-Most BTO owners who are renovating do well on the 3-trip package; the 5-trip package suits owners who want the whole Defects Liability Period, including a post-renovation re-check, covered end to end.
+The package you pick is really a question of how much of the follow-through you want us to handle.
+Most BTO owners who are renovating do well on the 3-trip package; owners who want the whole Defects Liability Period covered end to end, including a post-renovation re-check, add the Post-Reno add-on on top — priced separately rather than folded into an opaque bundle, so you can see exactly what that extra coverage costs.

 | Package | Covers | Best for |